richardscarrott/jquery-modal/README.md

 #### fitViewport: true (boolean)
 If set to true the modal will be sized to fit within the viewport

 #### keepAspect: false (boolean)
-If set to true the modal will ensure the original aspect ratio is maintained if / when resized
+If set to true the modal will maintain it's original aspect ratio if / when resized

 #### modal: true (boolean)
 If set to true the page will blocked with an overlay div to stop interaction